 Yet, like many meals that I tend to order when out, I always try and make it at home as well.
 Not only does this save money, but it also means you don’t need to leave the house.
 This is why I also love to make my own Homemade French Onion Soup as well.
-Now that recipe is a WINNER, guys!
+Now that easy meal recipe is a WINNER, guys!

 Plus, I’m rather picky when it comes to Wonton Soup, I have had some that I particularly didn’t care for.
 And other, love!
 So making homemade soup at home is a great chance to include ingredients which you know are winners according to your tastebuds.

 How do you make wonton soup?

 It’s actually quite simple to make your own homemade wontons, and it’s a one-pot meal which is incredibly nice as well.
 These are the ingredients to make 30 minute easy wonton soup:

 - raw large shrimp

 - light brown sugar

 - wonton wrappers

 Using a food processor, combine most ingredients such as pork loin, shrimp, sugar, rice wine, soy sauce, green onion, and ginger.
 Then you assemble your wontons by filling and pinching the edges of the wrapper.

 Then, boil the wontons in chicken broth using a large pot.
 Sometimes I like to add in baby bok choy,